top of page

 ARRIVE AT KLAHOOSE WILDERNESS LODGE VIA FLOAT PLANE OR WATER TAXI

-After days of travel it's best to come to your ocean side accommodations and relax!
+After days of travel it's incredible to come to your ocean side accommodations and relax!

-The ancient voices echoed in a traditional Klahoose greeting welcomes newly arriving guest.
-The unparalleled visit is about to begin.
+The ancient voices echoed in a traditional Klahoose greeting welcomes newly arriving guests.
 Spend the evening as your senses suddenly awaken to the forest, wildlife and calm waters.
-Dinner this evening at the Resort.
+Dinner this evening is at the Resort.

 GRIZZLY PHOTOGRAPHY & ORCA / HUMPBACKS

-These days we will have grizzly photography all morning and then have lunch on the boat while we view the waterfalls, eagles, orcas, humpbacks or even stellar sea lions.
+This day we will have grizzly photography all morning, followed by lunch on the boat while we view the waterfalls, eagles, orcas, humpbacks, and stellar sea lions.

-We will be able to be patient and move to different viewing platforms, set along the remote wilderness river, depending on where the bears are and what behaviours they are doing.
+We can move to different viewing platforms, set along the remote wilderness river, with the ability to move depending on where the bears are and what they are doing.

 We will coordinate with our guides to ensure you have the best photography experience possible!